madbaker/madbaker-blog/src/content/pages/about/index.md

 - I founded an online community for professional bakers and bakery owners in 2020, called [Bakers4Bakers](https://bakers4bakers.org)

-- I'm mixing scones, rolling cinnamon buns and stuffing croissants most mornings at [Union Pacific Coffee](https://www.unionpacificcoffee.ca/) in Victoria, BC.
+- I'm currently looking for part-time work in my new hometown of Victoria, BC.
+Something where I can help people directly; there is such a thing as too much Zoom.

 ## Things I've done